-Sash cord – Rope or chain in double-hung windows which attaches the sash to the counter balance.
+Sash cord – Rope or chain in double hung windows that attaches the sash to the counterbalance.

-Sash lift – Protruding or recessed handle on the inside bottom rail of the lower sash on a double- or single-hung window.
+Sash lift – A protruding or recessed handle on the inside bottom rail of the lower sash on a double or single hung window.

-Sash weights – Concealed cast-iron weights used to counterbalance the sash of older double-hung windows.
+Sash weights – The concealed cast iron weights used to counterbalance the sash of older double hung windows.

-Secondary active panel – This is the passive panel of a bi-hinge door
+Secondary active panel – This is the passive panel (X) of a bi-hinge door.

-Segment top picture – A segment radius unit with legs of same dimensions.
+Segment top (seg-top) picture – A segment radius unit with legs of same dimensions.

-Segment top quarter – A segment radius unit with different dimensions for the legs.
+Segment top (seg-top) quarter – A segment radius unit with different dimensions for the legs.

-Sequential locking system – Type of multi-point locking system used on casement windows.
+Sequential locking system – A type of multi-point locking system used on casement windows.
 Lower locks engage and partially close sash before upper locks engage.

-Set Up vs Basic – Set up is a unit complete with all mulling and casings applied, ready to install in rough opening.
+Set-up – A unit complete with all mulling and casings applied, ready to install in rough opening.

-Shading coefficient (SC) – A measure of a window's ability to transmit solar heat, relative to that ability for lis-inch clear glass.
+Shading coefficient (SC) – A measure of a window's ability to transmit solar heat, relative to that ability for a single pane of clear glass.
 The lower a unit's shading coefficient, the less solar heat it transmits, and the greater its shading ability.
-It is being phased out in favor of the solar heat gain coefficient (SHGC).
+This method of measurement is being phased out in favor of the solar heat gain coefficient (SHGC).

 Sheet glass – A transparent, flat glass found in older windows, now largely replaced by float glass.